This is the main TemplateProcessor class.

 Returns Promise<void>

-• Creates a stringified snapshot of the current state of the TemplateProcessor instance, including its input, output, and options.
+• Creates a stringified snapshot of the current state of the TemplateProcessor instance, including its execution status, input, output, and options.

 Returns Promise<string>